 mechanical.
 If that describes your needs, these boards are a good

 want a decked-out cab with all of the popular toys.
-They're not great
+For one thing,

-controllers pack more ports into less space.
-Also, relay boards
+space.
+The solid-state controllers pack more ports into less space.

-use flasher LEDs or other lighting devices, you'll really want a
+you're planning to use flasher LEDs or other lighting devices, you'll

-solid-state controller (such as LedWiz, PacLed, or Pinscape), since
+really want a solid-state controller (such as LedWiz, PacLed, or

-those provide brightness control in addition to on/off switching.
+Pinscape), since those provide brightness control in addition to

 Warning: there seem to be some no-brand relay boards out there

 that look very much like Sainsmart boards, with the same blue relays